TuhinPatra633/State-Space-Modeling/README.md

 State Space Models show promise in improving the accuracy of financial forecasts when compared to ARIMA models.
 The project highlights the potential of SSMs to capture complex patterns in time series data.

 ## Contact
-For any questions or further information, please contact:
+For any questions or further information, please contact.
-- [Your Name]
-- [Your Email]

 Thank you for your interest in the project!